teax: gap filler for Gitea's CLI

 teax deps add 42 -r owner/repo --on 17 # Issue 42 depends on 17

-Epics — Group related issues under a parent.
-Track progress across the set.
+Group related issues under a parent and track progress across the set.
+Useful when a feature spans half a dozen tickets.

 teax epic create auth-system -r owner/repo --child 17 --child 18